Skip to content

 Giving your medical wig a fresh trim is a great way to personalize your style and keep it looking its best.
 But the care you provide afterward is just as important.
 Proper maintenance protects the investment you've made in your cranial prosthesis and ensures the hair stays healthy, soft, and beautiful for as long as possible.
 Think of it as the follow-up care that locks in the benefits of your cut.
 From washing and conditioning to drying and storing, a few simple steps can make all the difference in extending the life and look of your wig.

-How to wash and condition after a cut
+The Right Way to wash and condition after a cut

 After any trim, the first step should always be a gentle wash.
 This helps remove any tiny, stray hairs left over from the cut so they don’t cause irritation.
 When you wash a wig, always use cool water and a sulfate-free shampoo made specifically for wigs.
 Lather the shampoo in your hands before gently working it through the hair from top to bottom; avoid scrubbing or twisting the fibers.
 Follow up with a moisturizing conditioner, letting it sit for a few minutes to restore softness before rinsing thoroughly.
 This simple routine keeps your human hair prosthesis feeling silky and manageable.